jonathan-s-machado/my-css-reset/README.md

 > A CSS Reset style is a list of rules that 'reset' all of the default browser styles.

 > This CSS reset style is not standard, although any CSS reset is not standard.
-I followed this CSS reset most of the times.
+I followed this CSS reset most of the time.
 This reset has my personal touch, so this is very subjective.

 ---